kubernetes/community/contributors/design-proposals/pod-pid-namespace-docker.md

 whereby the command run by the container image is always PID 1.
 This is a side effect of isolated namespaces rather than intentional behavior, but users may have built upon this assumption so we should change the default behavior over the course of multiple releases.
+(The following release numbers are earliest possible releases and may change based on implementation and community feedback.)

   1. Release 1.6: Enable the shared PID namespace for pods annotated with `docker.kubernetes.io/shared-pid: true` (i.e. opt-in) when running with